-- See Roman theaters & medieval castles in Lecce
+- See Roman theaters and medieval castles in Lecce

-- Tour Bari old town & see religious relics in the Basilica of Saint Nicholas
+- Tour Bari's old town and see religious relics in the Basilica of Saint Nicholas

 - Explore Jewish heritage in Lecce's old Jewish neighborhood

 - Swim in turquoise water on small coves and sun-warmed beaches